MaicoTimmerman/tex-minutes/README.md

 \present{Maico Timmerman, John Doe}

 % Sets the list of absent people in the header.
 Output is directly added to
 % the header.
-If empty or not used, there will not be an entry in the `\maketitle`.
+If empty or not used, there will not be an entry in the \maketitle.
 \absent{<list of absent people>}
 % Example:
 \absent{Maico Timmerman, John Doe}